SCENE-CE/mirador-annotation-editor/README.md

 ### General functionalities

-- Activate a pannel with tools to create annotations on IIIF documents (manifests) containing images **and videos with MAEV**
+- Activate a panel with tools to create annotations on IIIF documents (manifests) containing images **and videos with MAEV**
 - Spatial and temporal targets for annotations
 - Overlay annotations (geometric forms, free hand drawing, text and images)